1. Build your Credit Score

 Being one of the leading banks in India, ICICI Bank offers many types of Saving Accounts to its customers such as the Silver Savings Account, Freedom Savings Account, Advantage Woman Savings Account, Basic Savings Bank Account, etc. All of ICICI’s Savings Accounts offer a uniform rate of interest, fixed at 4.00% per annum.

 Axis bank is no doubt one of the premier financial institutions of India.
-It offers a diverse choice of Savings Accounts which are specifically designed to match specific sets of customer requirements.
+It offers a diverse choice of Savings Accounts that are specifically designed to match specific sets of customer requirements.
 Axis Bank also offers a 4% interest rate its Savings Accounts.

 IndusInd Bank strives to cater to the requirements of a diversified customer base.
 It also offers a variety of Savings Accounts specifically designed for different financial needs of their customers.
-They offer an interest rate of 4% on savings accounts who maintain a daily balance of up to Rs 1 lakh; 5% for those maintaining a daily balance between Rs 1 lakh and Rs 10 lakhs and 6% for those with a daily balance exceeding Rs 10 lakhs.
+They offer an interest rate of 4% on savings accounts to those who maintain a daily balance of up to Rs 1 lakh; 5% for those maintaining a daily balance between Rs 1 lakh and Rs 10 lakhs, and 6% for those with a daily balance exceeding Rs 10 lakhs.

 DCB Bank is another leading scheduled commercial banks.
 It offers its customers the convenience of opening various types of Savings Accounts.
 The bank offers competitive interest rates on all of these accounts so that the account holders can obtain the maximum benefit from their savings.
-DCB Shubh-Labh Savings Account holders can enjoy an interest of 4% per annum.
+DCB Shubh-Labh Savings Account holders can enjoy the interest rate of 4% per annum.

 RBL is one of India's emerging scheduled commercial banks.
 It offers customized savings account schemes to its customers.
 The bank offers ranging rates of interest to its savings account holders, credited on a half-yearly basis.
 The interest rate varies, depending on the average daily balance maintained in the account.
 At the moment, a savings account in RBL with a daily balance of Rs.
 10 lakh and above gets 7% interest; the ones with a daily balance of less than Rs.
 10 lakhs get 6.1% interest.
 Accounts with daily balance up to Rs.
 1 lakh gets 5.1% interest.

-HDFC offers plenty of attractive feature-rich options for customers to choose from.
-Each account is accompanied by some unique features and privileges which make it much easier for a customer to manage his or her money.
+HDFC Bank offers plenty of attractive feature-rich options for customers to choose from.
+Each account is accompanied by some unique features and privileges, which make it much easier for a customer to manage his or her money.
 HDFC offers an interest rate of 4% per annum on its savings accounts, earned on the average daily account balance and credited on a half-yearly basis.